The best boom arms in 2025 for your microphone when vlogging or filmmaking

 Not the cheapest

-Our pick as the best boom arm overall is the RØDE PSA-1.
-Known throughout the broadcast industry as a go-to, it’s also commonly used by podcasters, voice-over artists, and streamers too.
+My pick of the best boom arm overall is the Røde PSA-1.
+Known throughout the broadcast industry as a go-to, it’s also commonly used by podcasters, voiceover artists, and streamers, too.

 It comes with both a desk clamp and desk insert mounting attachments, a 3/8 to 5/8-inch microphone thread adaptor, and cable wraps for a tidy installation.
-Compatible with most microphones weighing between 700g (1.5lb) and 1.1kg (2.4lbs), this is one well-designed, robust and reliable boom arm.
+Compatible with most microphones weighing between 700g (1.5lb) and 1.1kg (2.4lbs), this is a well-designed, robust, and reliable boom arm.

 (Image credit: Samson)